 Global Studies in English (GSE) Curriculum

 The GSE curriculum is designed to give students the opportunity to understand the interconnected nature of the world’s problems, and begin to develop creative solutions.
 This interdisciplinary program includes courses in many subjects, such as economics, culture and politics.
-In addition, skills-based courses, like Business English, Intercultural Communication and Interpreting, ensure students are prepared to work in a bilingual environment.
+In addition, skills-based courses, like Research & Debate, Intercultural Communication and Interpreting, ensure students are prepared to work in a bilingual environment.

 Classes are taught by native English speakers, and include both Japanese and international students.

 The GSE program offers small class sizes and excellent student support.

 All GSE students write a unique and interdisciplinary graduation thesis.
 Students can write in English about a variety of topics.
 Previously, students have focused on a topic they are passionate about and produced excellent work.

 Some Topics Include: